-As we propose amendments to enhance the oversight of law enforcement in our city, it is imperative to accompany these changes with a comprehensive ordinance to ensure their effective implementation and enforcement.
-Therefore, we recommend the adoption of an ordinance that facilitates the reporting process for community members and streamlines the oversight office's investigative procedures by establishing the following:
+We recommend the adoption of an ordinance that facilitates the reporting process for community members and streamlines the oversight office's investigative procedures by establishing:

-- 1) a toll-free number for the public, victims, or victims' families to submit complaints to the newly formed oversight office.
-By providing a centralized platform for submitting complaints, we aim to increase accessibility and transparency in addressing concerns regarding law enforcement conduct. - 2) a timeline for the department's (TPD) response to disciplinary recommendations to uphold accountability and responsiveness.
+- 1. A toll-free number for the public, victims, or victims' families to submit complaints to the newly formed oversight office.
+By providing a centralized platform for submitting complaints, we aim to increase accessibility and transparency in addressing concerns regarding law enforcement conduct. - 2.
+A timeline for the department's (TPD) response to disciplinary recommendations to uphold accountability and responsiveness.
 The department must present an alternative plan if recommendations are not implemented within 90 days.
 If the Office does not support the alternative plan, the department has another 30 days to implement the disciplinary recommendations.
-If no action is taken within 120 days, a hearing will be convened with the City Council to review the situation and identify necessary steps forward. - 3) preferred attributes for the Director of the oversight office, emphasizing expertise in criminal justice and civil rights and a commitment to diversity and inclusion.
-Moreover, it restricts nominations to individuals who have not been employed by a law enforcement agency or whose immediate family members have not been so employed within the previous five years. - 4) To ensure effective and transparent accountability measures, it is essential to clearly define the relationship between the Community Oversight Committee-composed of appointed volunteers to CPAC-and the Office of Policing Accountability.
+If no action is taken within 120 days, a hearing will be convened with the City Council to review the situation and identify necessary steps forward. - 3.
+Preferred attributes for the Director of the oversight office, emphasizing expertise in criminal justice and civil rights and a commitment to diversity and inclusion.
+It restricts nominations to individuals who have not been employed by a law enforcement agency or whose immediate family members have not been so employed within the previous five years.

+4. To ensure effective and transparent accountability measures, it is essential to clearly define the relationship between the Community Oversight Committee-composed of appointed volunteers to CPAC-and the Office of Policing Accountability.
 Establishing clear communication channels between these two entities will facilitate more efficient operations and enhance transparency, benefiting both the public and the Office.